ironbar/luxai/reports/04_Modeling.md

 One interesting thing is that the game representation I'm going to build could be later used for training a model.
 Thus I have to diferentiate between game representation and game rendering.

+#### 3.2.1 OpenCV

+While doing the first renderings on a notebook I have noticed that pyplot is slow on the notebook.
+It takes 400ms to show an image while only 100ms to create it.
+Thus it seems that I should better use opencv just for speed reasons.
+The idea is to first render the game and then add an overlay of movements and visualization of the current unit.

+I'm going to first read some tutorials because I remember there were problems with some opencv versions for conda that were not able to show images, and also there were different types of windows.

 ### 3.3 Results

 ### 3.4 Next steps